 - 1. Ineffable: The experience is beyond proper description.
-The direct experience of God goes beyond human powers of description. - 2.
+The direct experience of God goes beyond human powers of description.
+James states, '... it defies expression, that no adequate report of its contents can be given in words... its quality must be directly experienced; it cannot be imparted or transferred to others.' - 2.
 Noetic: Mystics receive knowledge of God that is not otherwise available.
-In this sense religious experiences are direct revelations from God. - 3.
-Transient: The experience is a temporary one that cannot be sustained, although it may have long-lasting effects. - 4.
+In this sense religious experiences are direct revelations from God.
+James states 'They are states of insight into depths of truth unplumbed by the discursive intellect... and as a rule they carry with them a curious sense of authority for after-time.' - 3.
+Transient: The experience is a temporary one that cannot be sustained, although it may have longlasting effects.
+James states, 'Mystical states cannot be sustained for long.
+Except in rare instances, half an hour, or at most an hour or two, seems to be the limit beyond which they fade into the light of common day.' - 4.
 Passive: The experience is not initiated by the mystic but rather they feel that something is acting upon them.
 (James saw this as evidence against arguments claiming that a religious experience can be explained by saying a person willed it)